jonasschneider/momentum/README.md

 from SPDY clients and runs Rack apps.
 It's that simple.

-Additional features are provided by adapters that enable Momentum to act as a proxy to your plain old HTTP server, or run heavy Rack apps (Rails, I'm looking at you!) in separate threads or processes.
+Additional features are provided by adapters that enable Momentum to act as a proxy to your plain old HTTP server, or run heavy Rack apps (Rails, I'm looking at you!) in separate threads.

 Installation & Usage